oliver-butterley/formalisation/site/index.md

     details: A series of hands-on sessions intended to give participants first-hand knowledge using the Lean language and associated tools.
     link: /info#schedule
   - title: Audience
-    details: We hope this will provide an introduction to the area for working mathematicians and advanced students in a variety of fields.
+    details: We aim to provide an introduction to the area for working mathematicians and advanced students in a variety of fields.
     link: /info#summary
 ---